|

 There are two ways to pay taxes.
 First, you can ask the Social Security Administration to withhold taxes from your benefit payments each month.

-You can set up the withholding when you are applying for your benefits.
+You can set up withholding when applying for your benefits.
 If you already receive payments and want to start withholding or change the percentage, you can fill out IRS tax form W-4V.

 The second is sending in quarterly estimated tax payments.
-Your tax professional will run an estimate on your income, project your tax liability, and divide the number into 4 payments.
+Your tax professional will calculate an estimate of your income, project your tax liability, and divide the amount into four payments.

 In Closing

 The taxation of benefits often plays a role in deciding when to file for benefits.
-Sometimes because of other income sources, it makes sense to delay benefits until age 70.
+Sometimes, due to other income sources, it may make sense to delay benefits until age 70.

-I highly recommend looking at all aspects before filing or choosing a tax strategy.
+I highly recommend examining all aspects before filing or selecting a tax strategy.
 For more information on knowing when to file, check out my article Why Knowing When to File for Social Security is Difficult — Really Difficult.

 Sources